rawg/levis/README.rst

 .. image:: https://travis-ci.org/rawg/levis.svg?branch=master
     :target: https://travis-ci.org/rawg/levis

-A toolkit for genetic algorithms in Python, written as a companion to a technical talk.
+A toolkit for genetic algorithms in Python.
+Pronounce it like the denim pants, because ``levis`` lets you program by the seat of your genes!

 Overview